 The project will rehabilitate the stretch of creek by revegetating the bank with species typical of the Three Mile Scrub ecosystem to reduce further bank erosion.
 The Three Mile Scrub is an area of significant historical and botanical importance.

 By 2023, primary weeding and revegetation will be completed along 9 ha of Three Mile Scrub riparian corridor to improve riparian habitat quality, resilience and connectivity.

 “It is encouraging to see local community groups taking ownership of projects that protect and enhance the natural assets of South East Queensland.
 The time, labour and passion of volunteers make an invaluable contribution toward the success of projects such as these,” said Julie McLellan, Chief Executive Officer of Healthy Land and Water.

 “Thank you to everyone for their time and effort I am proud of what we have achieved together.
 Funding alone does not secure the success of a project; it is only when the community comes together that we see the long-lasting impact of these type of projects in terms of habitat that is restored and biodiversity that we are protecting.
 We believe we will see the cumulative effect of these projects in the coming years,” said Trevor Evans, Federal Member for Brisbane.

-Funded by the Australian Government through the Environmental Restoration Fund, this exciting project in urban Brisbane, is delivered in proud partnership with Save Our Waterways Now (SOWN), Davidson Street Bushcare, Brisbane City Council (BCC) and the Oxley Creek Catchment Association.
+This exciting project in urban Brisbane is delivered in proud partnership with Save Our Waterways Now (SOWN), Davidson Street Bushcare, Brisbane City Council (BCC) and the Oxley Creek Catchment Association.